ASCENT-BNL/CoCoMET/README.md

       1. Updraft velocity
       1. Precipitation rate
       1. Any WRF variables in the dataset (case sensitive)
    1. MOAAP tracking of MCSs and cloud shields
+   1. TAMS tracking of MCSs and cloud shields
+1. **RAMS**:
+   1. tobac tracking of variables
+      1. Reflectivity
+      1. Brightness temperature
+      1. Updraft velocity
+      1. Precipitation rate
+      1. Any WRF variables in the dataset (case sensitive)
+   1. MOAAP tracking of MCSs and cloud shields
+   1. TAMS tracking of MCSs and cloud shields
 1. **MesoNH**:
    1. tobac tracking of variables:
       1. Reflectivity